Skip to Content

 • Middle ear (glomus tympanicum) — Tumors that start in glomus cells of the middle ear are glomus tympanicum tumors.
 These are the most common vascular tumors of the middle ear.

-The exact cause of a glomus tumor is unknown, and there are no known risk factors.
+The exact cause of a glomus tumor is unknown.

 Glomus tumors are associated with a family of hereditary genetic mutations that can be passed on to your children.
 It may be important to be tested for these genetic conditions so you make appropriate family planning decisions.